rapid-lang/rapid/LRM/README.md

 ##### Stacking

 Unsafe functions (like list and dictionary access) may exist in the same expression.
-If unsafe functions return successfully, the Error that is returned is consumed (ignored), and the return value is taken.
-If an unsafe function returns an error, the expression evaluation short-circuits, and the value of the expression is null and the Error that is returned by the failed function call.
+If unsafe functions return successfully, the error that is returned is consumed (ignored), and the return value is taken.
+If an unsafe function returns an error, the expression evaluation short-circuits, and the value of the expression is null and the error that is returned by the failed function call.

 ```
 dict<string, list<int>> d = {"foo": [4,5], "bar": [1,2,3]}